Student Handbook

 - Responds to all reports of fire and/or medical aid working in support of the Seattle Fire Department.

-Lost & Found is located inside the Public Safety office.
+- Lost & Found is located inside the Campus Safety office.

-If there is a life-threatening emergency, please first call 911, then contact the Public Safety Department.
+If there is a life-threatening emergency, please first call 911, then contact the Campus Safety Department.

 Communication in an Emergency